The formal stages involved in creating a neighbourhood development plan are:

 - independent examination

-Go to locality.org.uk for more information on how to create a neighbourhood plan.
+Go to the locality website for more information on how to create a neighbourhood plan.